boyu-zhang-25/WordSense/README.md

-# Word Sense Embedding by Expectation Maximization
+# Non-parametric Joint Optimization for Word Sense Embedding

-Capturing the difference between various word sense ambiguities by neural models.
-Projecting contextual embeddings to a new vector space of meanings by Expectation Maximization.
+Code for the paper *Non-parametric Joint Optimization for Word Sense Embedding*.

 Preparing for EMNLP 2019.